Walkthrough: Demonstrating Visual Inheritance

 Once the library is built, you can create a new project that inherits from the form you just created.

-To create a project containing a form that inherits from the base form
+Create a project containing a form that inherits from the base form

 From the File menu, choose Add and then New Project to open the Add New Project dialog box.